The current anti-smoking campaign is

 target right now.

-Doctors don't want to ban
+Politicians don't want to ban

-tobacco.
-According to a federal database of tobacco quota holders, 300
+federal database of tobacco quota holders, 300 of Kentucky's 7,000 doctors own

-of Kentucky's 7,000 doctors own the right to grow and sell tobacco while at the
+the right to grow and sell tobacco while at the same time they are telling

-same time they are telling their patients they need to quit smoking.
+their patients they need to quit smoking.

-Health Care Industry does not want to ban
+Care Industry does not want to ban tobacco.
+Insurance companies have their eyes on the deep

-eyes on the deep pockets of the tobacco industry to line their pockets with
+pockets of the tobacco industry to line their pockets with more profits.
+The

-Lawyers don't want to ban
+Lawyers don't want to ban tobacco.
+They, more than

-tobacco.
-They, more than just about anyone else, stand the greatest
+just about anyone else, stand the greatest opportunity to

 enrich themselves through anti-tobacco litigation.